 - 3.22(a) Peaceful demonstrations may take place on campus provided that: - 3.22(a)(1) a permit is obtained from the Director of Student Activities three (3) days prior to the demonstration to ensure the rights and safety of all involved.
 The Director of Student Activities has the authority to grant a permit in less than three (3) days if all processes related to issuing the permit are completed and approved; - 3.22(a)(2) the normal function of the University is not disrupted; - 3.22(a)(3) respect for the rights of others is maintained. - 3.22(b) Visitors to the SMU campus who are not on official business must be a guest of a University student, faculty member, or staff member, and normally will be welcomed; however, non-SMU personnel must abide by all University and civil regulations.
-The University reserves the right to order from the campus any non-University protesters disrupting the campus or any non-University person(s) disrupting the normal operation of the University. - 3.23 RESIDENCE HALLS Revisions to the Community Standards and Student Code of Conduct in Residence Halls should be made to the Residence Hall Association.
+The University reserves the right to order from the campus any non-University protesters disrupting the campus or any non-University person(s) disrupting the normal operation of the University. - 3.23 RESIDENCE HALLS Students with an SMU-owned or operated housing contract are expected to abide by the Community Standards as outlined by the Department of Residence Life and Student Housing.
+Revisions to the Community Standards and Student Code of Conduct in Residence Halls should be made to the Residence Hall Association.
 The Office of the Vice President of Student Affairs shall evaluate recommendations to ensure consistency with the SMU Student Code of Conduct.